designarchives/designarchives.github.io/_posts/2020-03-16-tubbs-wood-type.md

 categories:
 - Type Specimens
 type: always_available
+featured-image: tubbswoodtype.jpg
+featured-image-alt: Mike the Blogger speaking at Times Square, New York City, New York

 ---
 Specimens of wood type from Tubbs & Co., in South Windham, Connecticut.
 <!-- more -->